Bayswater Road: Transport

 Lancaster Gate and Queensway stations (both on the London Underground's Central line) are located on Bayswater Road.
 Bayswater tube station is located near Queensway station and is on the Circle and District Lines.

 London bus routes 94 and 148 run along the whole length of Bayswater Road.
 Bus route 274 starts at Lancaster Gate station in the road and serves the eastern part, while bus route 70 serves the western end.

+During the Covid-19 pandemic, the road was reduced from 4 lanes of motor traffic to 2 lanes, to enable the creation of cycle routes as part of 11km of additional cycle lanes across the City of Westminster.
+The change – which was initially temporary – has now been made permanent.